NachbauerM/NachbauerM.github.io/_posts/2023-09-10-MOOC:_Rigorous_Impact_Evaluations.md

 7. Estimate the program impact by comparing the mean outcomes of control and treatment group.
 8. Assess if the program impacts are significant.

-Omitted Variable Bias	Statistical bias that occurs when relevant (and often unobservable) variables/ characteristics are left out of the analysis.
+Omitted Variable Bias:	Statistical bias that occurs when relevant (and often unobservable) variables/ characteristics are left out of the analysis.
 When these variables are correlated with both the primary outcome and a variable of interest (e.g., participation in an intervention), their omission can lead to incorrectly attributing the measured impact solely to the program.
-For example, omitting socioeconomic status, which is correlated with test scores, could lead to overestimating the impact of a tutoring intervention on a group of wealthy students
+For example, omitting socioeconomic status, which is correlated with test scores, could lead to overestimating the impact of a tutoring intervention on a group of wealthy students.

-Selection Bias
-	Selection bias occurs when individuals who receive or opt into the program are systematically different from those who do not.
+Selection Bias: Selection bias occurs when individuals who receive or opt into the program are systematically different from those who do not.
 Consider an elective after school tutoring program.
 Is it effective at raising children’s exam scores?
 If we compare those who take up the tutoring program to those who don’t, we will get a biased estimate of the effect of the tutoring program, because those who chose to take it up are likely different from those who don’t.
 The two groups likely are not balanced (for example, those who took it up may be more motivated, or they may have lower grades).
 Randomization minimizes selection bias because it breaks the link between characteristics of the individual and their treatment status.
 Selection bias can occur in other ways in a randomized evaluation.
 For example, participants can choose to take up a treatment or refuse it, and participants can choose to leave the study (i.e., attrit/attrition).